On a grey July day, the barnacle-encrusted cylinder broke surface off Scotland’s Orkney Islands.

 This article appeared in Issue 38 DCD>Magazine click here to view

 In 2018, Microsoft tethered it to land by power lines and fiber optic cables, and deliberately sank it.
-For the next two years, under 117 meters of sea water, 12 racks of IT equipment inside continued to run, processing workloads for the aptly-named Microsoft Azure.
+For the next two years, under 117 feet of sea water, 12 racks of IT equipment inside continued to run, processing workloads for the aptly-named Microsoft Azure.

 The underwater data center was the latest experiment in Project Natick, an ongoing effort to run servers unattended; to find whether the cloud can work underwater.
 In July 2020, it was time to retrieve the capsule and assess the results.